Alan Mannus: St Johnstone

 Ahead of the 2015–16 season, Mannus was expected to face competition from the returning keeper, Zander Clark.
 He started in the first leg of first qualifying round of the UEFA Europa League against FC Alashkert and conceded the only goal of the game, as St Johnstone lose 1–0.
 Prior to the match, Mannus said he's optimistic to help the Saints must improve on their result in the return leg.
 However, his words didn't help as Mannus was unable to help the club overturn the deficit, due to losing on away goal despite winning in the return leg.
 In the opening game of the season against Hearts, he gave away a penalty by bringing down Sam Nicholson in the penalty box, but saved a penalty from Osman Sow before Jamie Walker was quickest to the rebound, as St Johnstone went on to lose 4–3.
 In a match against Dundee United on 26 September 2015, Mannus received a straight red card in the 23rd minute for bring down Billy Mckay, as the Saints won 2–1.
 After the match, the club decided against appealing his red card and served a one match suspension.
 He returned to the starting line–up from suspension, in a 2–1 loss against Partick Thistle on 17 October 2015.
 After the match, Mannus said that he would maintain his form in hopes to be included in the UEFA Euro 2016 squad.
 After getting his first clean sheet of the season against Inverness Caledonian Thistle on 24 October 2015, Mannus also stated that he's determined to help St Johnstone get more clean sheets.
 Mannus captained the Saints for the first time in absence of Dave Mackay, in a 2–0 loss against Dundee on 12 February 2016.
 However, his form dipped when he was at fault for conceding four goals, losing both matches against Dundee United and Kilmarnock.
 As a result, Mannus was dropped as the Saints' first choice goalkeeper role in favour of Zander Clark.
-But he made his return to the starting line–up on the last game of the season, in a 2–2 draw against Hearts.
+But he made his return to the starting line–up in the last game of the season, in a 2–2 draw against Hearts.
 At the end of the 2015–16 season, Mannus made thirty–nine appearances in all competitions.